John Frykman: International impact

-Frykman has worked extensively overseas, teaching and consulting in Norway, England, Sweden, Germany, Finland, India, Spain, Greece, the Philippines and France.
+Frykman has worked extensively overseas, teaching and consulting in Norway, England, Sweden, Germany, Finland, India, Spain, Greece, the Philippines, and France.
 In January 2005, Lutheran Lesbian and Gay Ministries (LLGM) presented Frykman with the "Voice of Distinction" award at a gala banquet celebrating its 15th anniversary.
-These awards are given to individuals and organizations in recognition of their outstanding commitment, dedication and sacrifice on behalf of sexual minority persons.
-Frykman has consulted or taught in 16 countries and 27 of the United States.
+These awards are given to individuals and organizations in recognition of their outstanding commitment, dedication, and sacrifice on behalf of sexual minority persons.
+Frykman has consulted or taught in 16 countries and 27 U.S. states.